 Mary Anne Bach sent us these four photos.
 “These are pictures of part of my backyard at 52 Tim Tam Terrace, West Seneca, NY 14224.
-I participated in the first annual West Seneca Garden Walk (on July 21 and 22), and it was a big success.
+I participated in the first annual West Seneca Garden Walk, and it was a big success.
 We hope to involve more gardens next year, but everyone that participated loved it.
 We shared gardening tips and ideas, and even a few plants.
-Can’t wait til next year!”
+Can’t wait till next year!”
 She is also participating in the West Seneca in Bloom contest, sponsored by the Burchfield Nature & Art Center.
-“Last year I placed second,” she said.
-“This year my sites are set are first!”
+“Last year I placed second,” she said, “This year my sites are set are first!”
 Winners will be announced Aug.
 5. For more information, go to BurchfieldNAC.org.

 Another view of Mary Anne Bach’s pond and home in West Seneca.

 A curving path leads from shady to sunny areas in the yard of Mary Anne Bach of West Seneca.

 A garden bed adds interest to the pool area in the yard of Mary Anne Bach of West Seneca.